arc42/canvas.arc42.org-site/_pages/03-architecture-inception-canvas.md

 With this canvas, you can work efficiently, iteratively, and in a time-saving manner on the software architecture of your software products as a team sport.

 <div class="please-use-landscape">
-  <strong>Please use the landscape mode on your phone to see the animated canvas!</strong>
+  <strong>Please use the landscape mode of your phone to see the canvas!</strong>
   <i class="fa fa-repeat icon" aria-hidden="true"></i>
 </div>